 - Size: between 75 KB and 200 MB

 - Video codecs: H.264 or VP8

 - FPS: less than 30

-- Video files must meet specifications regarding height and width, as well as aspect ratio.
-A video’s aspect ratio can be calculated by dividing its width by its height.
+- Video files must meet height, width, and aspect ratio specifications.
+A video's aspect ratio can be calculated by dividing its width by its height.